UPDATE- THE TIPS FOR LONDON BUSINESS SCHOOL’S 2011 MBA APPLICATION ARE NOW AVAILABLE ONLINE. PLEASE POST QUESTIONS OR COMMENTS TO THE NEW POST.

 Is there any other information that you believe would help the MBA Admissions Committee when considering your application?

 Please see “The Optional Question: To Be or Not to Be “

-Please describe how your candidacy for the London Business School MBA has improved since your last application.
+How has your candidacy for the London Business School MBA improved since your last application?

 This is THE key question for all reapplicants.
 London just asks it explicitly.
 Please see: